-An object may also cause a subconjunctival hemorrhage, or bleeding in the white part of the eye.
+An object may also cause a subconjunctival hemorrhage, which is bleeding in the white part of the eye.

-This condition generally does not require medical treatment and resolves on its own within 2–3 weeks, but it is best to see a doctor so that they can rule out any other eye injury.
+This condition generally does not require medical treatment and resolves on its own within a few days to a few weeks, but it may be best to see a doctor so that they can rule out any other eye injury.

 - moderate or severe pain follows object removal